 Double-check that you have fully understood and answered every question.
 As described above, tailor your answers to Weil and include all your work experience.
 Accurate spelling and grammar are essential, so be sure to give yourself plenty of time to proofread.

-Stage 4: Face-to-face interview, an analytical exercise and trainee Q&A
+Stage 3: Virtual face-to-face interview, an in-tray exercise and trainee Q&A

 The vacation scheme is a fun, well-supported insight into what trainee life is like at Weil, with hands-on experience, real trainee work on live deals, and the chance to grow your professional network.
 You will also take part in a number of assessments and be interviewed for a training contract position.